drewsamsen/sr-cards-api/DEPLOYMENT.md

 ## Deployment Process

 The application is set up for deployment on platforms like Vercel or similar services that support Node.js applications.
+It is currently deployed and running at [echo.cards](https://echo.cards).

 ### Deployment Steps